dng24/intl-iot/model/model_details.md

 If a device already has a concatenated CSV file located in `out_features_dir`, no analysis will occur for that device, and the existing file will remain.
 If a device does not have a concatenated CSV file, the script will regenerate any cache files, as necessary, and the cache files of the device will be concatenated.
 If an input file is not a text (.txt) file, no output will be produced for that file.

-### eval_models.py
+### src/s4_eval_model.py

+This script is the fourth step of the model pipeline and the first step of the model development phase.
+The script trains analyzed pcap data and generates one or more models that can be used to predict device activity.

 #### Usage

-Usage: `python3 eval_models.py -f IN_FEATURES_DIR -m OUT_MODELS_DIR [-dknrs]`
+Usage: `python3 s4_eval_model.py -i IN_FEATURES_DIR -o OUT_MODELS_DIR [-dknrs]`

-Example: `python3 eval_models.py -f features/us/ -m tagged-models/us/ -kn`
+Example: `python3 s4_eval_model.py -i features/us/ -o tagged-models/us/ -kn`

-This script trains analyzed pcap data and generates one or more models that can predict device activity.

 #### Input

-`-f IN_FEATURES_DIR` - The path to a directory containing CSV files that have analyzed pcap data.
+`-i IN_FEATURES_DIR` - The path to a directory containing CSV files that have analyzed pcap data.
 This option is required.

-`-m OUT_MODELS_DIR` - The path to the directory to place the generated model.
+`-o OUT_MODELS_DIR` - The path to the directory to place the generated model.
 If this directory currently does not exist, it will be generated.
 This option is required.

 `-d` - Generate a model using the DBSCAN algorithm.